for soloists, groups, rallies, sit-ins, boycotts, marches, and more

 - 52 weeks in a year + 1 week into the next year

-- 53 also has special qualities as a prime number
+- 53 is a prime number

 In Activist Songbook, composer Byron Au Yong and lyricist Aaron Jafferis explore how civil rights organizing and music intersect to inspire action and sustain the fight towards equity.